ethpos/remote-signer-ts/README.md

 npm install -g @ethpos/remote-signer
 ```

+Depending on your environment you might need sudo to install it globally.

 ## Usage

 You need valid certificate files.
 Example certificates you can find in the certs folder of the repository.